alirostami1/website/content/page/about.md

 Since then I have experimented with many technologies and development stacks, I have built React websites and Node.js services.
-At my first job I was a key part of the team that carried-out the migration from a monolithic Node.js app to a distributed Go microservices.
+At my first job I was a key part of the team that carried-out the migration from a monolithic Node.js application to a distributed Go system.
 I developed some of the most sensetive services in that system such as financing, billing, payment, and driver routing.

 I still enjoy writing Go every day, whether I’m working on a web API or a CLI